PeacefulWhale/Advent-of-Code-2022/Day 2/README.md

 ---

 Okay, so I did part 1 and 2, and I was kinda right, but in the end it looks like doing it I could have done it either way.
 I think my way might be a *tad* bit faster, but I don't think it really matters.

+I decided to write an alternative one, where I just did it in a loop.
+It works just as well and is a bit more compact.
+Also probably a little bit more readable.